Priyasunil26/AWSDocumentation/AWSdocumentation.md

 ### 1. Launch an EC2 Windows instance on AWS
    - To create an EC2 Windows instance in AWS, refer to this [link](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html).

-### 2. Setup RDS for PostgreSQL
+### 2. Setup RDS (Relational Database Service) for PostgreSQL
-If you want to set up a PostgreSQL database on EC2 Windows instance, follow the first step.
-If you prefer using a managed database in AWS, follow the second step.
+If you want to set up a PostgreSQL Database on EC2 Windows instance, follow the first step.
+If you prefer using a managed RDS in AWS, follow the second step.

 #### a.
 Setting up PostgreSQL in a EC2 Windows instance
 - Download the [PostgreSQL installer for Windows](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and install it.
 - For detailed installation steps, refer to this [guide](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/).

-**Instructions:**
+**Information:**
   - For installing a MySQL database in a Windows EC2 instance, refer to the steps outlined in this [guide](https://dev.mysql.com/doc/refman/8.3/en/windows-installation.html).
   - To install an MS SQL database in Windows EC2 instance, follow the instructions provided in this [guide](https://learn.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16).

 #### b.
-Setting up PostgreSQL in AWS
+Setting up PostgreSQL RDS in AWS
 - To create an PostgreSQL RDS in AWS, refer to this [link](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).

 **Information:**